Some people recover from patellar tendonitis within a few weeks, others deal with it for years. How can recovery time be so different?

 Academic research also confirms that continuing your regular training while rehabbing patellar tendonitis stops healing and that athletes should be removed from sports activity during rehab.
 (Visnes et al. 2005; Visnes, Bahr 2007)

-Mistake #2 Seems Safe But Will Make Your Patellar Tendon Weak & Fragile
+Mistake #2 Will Make Your Patellar Tendon Weaker

 The second mistake seems safe, especially since doctors recommend it all the time, but it will actually make your tendon weak and fragile.